The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Dataset curation

 \subsection{Dataset validation}

-Automatically generated multilingual datasets are often subject to various quality issues \cite{kreutzer-etal-2022-quality}.
-To ensure the quality of phonemic transcriptions, trained phoneticians had listened to at least ten random samples in each language to determine whether phonemic transcriptions and speech signals were approximately matched.
-However, we were aware that, as IPA is not an exact reflection of human speech, a true transcription does not always exist for every utterance \cite{ladefoged1988some,ladefoged1990revised,pandeli1997problems}.
-Even trained phoneticians often disagree on the phonemic transcriptions of the same utterance, due to factors including psycho-acoustic constraints, phonetic training, the influence of mother tongue and language-specific conventions \cite{kerswill1990validity,raymond2002analysis,pitt2005buckeye,Heselwood2013}.

-As G2P systems are based on rules or pronunciation dictionaries, they reflect how a word \textit{should} be pronounced rather than how a word \textit{is} pronounced.
+As G2P systems are based on rules or pronunciation dictionaries, they reflect how a word \textbf{should} be pronounced rather than how a word \textbf{is} pronounced.
 Given the high variability (e.g., phonetic reduction, coarticulation) in speech signals, it is not always possible for the G2P phonemic transcriptions to exactly match the audio.
+We were aware that a true transcription does not always exist for every utterance \cite{ladefoged1988some,ladefoged1990revised}.
+Even trained phoneticians often disagree on the phonemic transcriptions of the same utterance, due to factors including psycho-acoustic constraints, phonetic training, and their mother tongue \cite{pitt2005buckeye,Heselwood2013}.

+Two authors (trained phoneticians) listened to at least ten random samples in each language to determine the transcription quality.
 We applied a relatively relaxed standard for the generated transcriptions: as long as the speech signal approximately matches more than 80\% of the transcription, it is considered valid.
-While we made best efforts to validate the transcription quality, we acknowledge that there are still transcriptions errors in the dataset.
-A summary of the final dataset is presented at Table~\ref{tab:stats} and more detailed information on individual languages can be found at Appendix~\ref{app:dataset_stats}.
+While we made our best efforts to validate the transcription quality, we acknowledge that there are still transcription errors in the dataset.
+A summary of the \ipapack{} is presented in Table~\ref{tab:stats}.
+To augment our current dataset, we also included a filtered subset of VoxCommuis Corpus \cite{ahn-chodroff-2022-voxcommunis-2}, which is a multilingual speech corpora created in a similar workflow, though with slightly different pronunciation dictionaries and G2P tools.
+Detailed information on individual languages of the VoxCommuis Corpus is at Appendix~\ref{app:dataset_stats}